 Whether that’s writing, poetry, painting, drawing, creating movies, designing websites, dancing, skateboarding, or whatever.
 We have a need for self-expression, and finding a way to do that makes your life much more fulfilling.
 Allow this to replace much of the busy work you’re eliminating from your life.

 Simplify your goals

 Instead of having half a dozen goals or more, simplify it to one goal.
 Not only will this make you less stressed, but it will also make you more successful.
 You’ll be able to focus on that One Goal and give it all of your energy.
-That gives you much better chances for success.
+That gives you a much better chance for success.

 Multi-tasking is more complicated, more stressful, and generally less productive.
 Instead, do one task at a time.